osrf/ros2multirobotbook/src/traffic-editor.md

 The objective of the `traffic_editor` is to fill this gap by expressing the intentions of various fleets in a standardized, vendor neutral manner through a graphical interface.
 Collated traffic information from different fleets can then be exported for planning and control.
-A secondary objective of the `traffic_editor` is to facilitate generation of 3D simulations worlds which accurately reflect physical environments.
+A secondary objective and benefit of the `traffic_editor` is to facilitate generation of 3D simulations worlds which accurately reflect physical environments.